marfonsal/html-resume/README.md

 # html-resume

-# 🧱 Week 1 – CSS Redimido: Semantic HTML Multipage Site
+# 🧱 Week 1 – HTML Redeemed: Semantic HTML Multipage Site

 This project was built as part of my structured learning campaign to master front-end development.
 It represents the completion of Week 1 of my bootcamp, focused on semantic HTML and multi-page structure.